coderefinery/train-the-trainer/content/overview.md

 - Many roles can be combined or adjusted as needed
 - Some roles can be taken on by multiple people

+So how many people are needed for this kind of workshop?
-Recommended minimum: 2-3 people
+- Recommended minimum: 2-3 people
-Optimum: ~ 10 people
+- Optimum: ~ 4-5 people
+The more people you involve, the more time goes into coordination work.

 ## How did we get to this setup?